leoooorocha/Machine-Ready-TV/README.md

 - *new* **Carousel Position** with options to set Carousel on top, center or bottom.
 - *new* **Game Title** text the **Current Game** text now adjust automatically based on Carousel position.
 - *new* **Dynamic Carousel** with options to control balance between the idle and highlighted sized from capsules.
+- *new* **Font-face** options were added, featuring the classic Quicksand, PlayStation and Switch fonts.

 NOTE: Both of this features works ~~better~~ with **Square Capsules** and **Matching Recent Capsules** from the Plugin *SteamGridDB*.
 Make sure to download it from *Decky Loader Store*.